Kurgan Wheel Tractor Plant: Bankruptcy

 In the post-Soviet period, the company repeatedly changed owners several times and had undergone the bankruptcy procedure several times.

-Back in 2010 the Arbitral Court of Kurgan Oblast received a statement from OAO "EnergoKurgan" that demanded recognition of the financial bankruptcy of JSC "Rusich" — "D.M.
+Back in 2010, the Arbitral Court of Kurgan Oblast received a statement from OAO "EnergoKurgan" that demanded recognition of the financial bankruptcy of JSC "Rusich" — "D.M.
 Karbyshev Kurgan Wheel Tractor Plant".
-A court decision from February 24, 2010 concerning JSC "Rusich" — KZKT appointed external supervision for a period of 18 months, Alexander Maslakov was approved as the external manager.
-External manager came to the conclusion that it was impossible to fulfill the external supervision plan before the deadline set by a court decision.
-In this regard, on March 17, 2011 Alexander Maslakov appealed to the Arbitral Court for early termination of external supervision procedures and the transition to bankruptcy proceedings.
-On April 28, 2011 the Arbitral Court of Kurgan Oblast declared JSC "Rusich" — "D.M.
+A court decision from February 24, 2010, concerning JSC "Rusich" — KZKT appointed external supervision for a period of 18 months, Alexander Maslakov was approved as the external manager.
+The external manager concluded that it was impossible to fulfill the external supervision plan before the deadline set by a court decision.
+In this regard, on March 17, 2011, Alexander Maslakov appealed to the Arbitral Court for early termination of external supervision procedures and the transition to bankruptcy proceedings.
+On April 28, 2011, the Arbitral Court of Kurgan Oblast declared JSC "Rusich" — "D.M.
 Karbyshev Kurgan Wheel Tractor Plant" bankrupt.
-According to external supervision plan, a portion of the property was to be sold through public auction.
+According to the external supervision plan, a portion of the property was to be sold through public auction.

 As a result of the auction, organized by LLC "YuKO", winning bidders in the sale of lots were recognized as follows: